Automated Knowledge Component Generation for Interpretable Knowledge Tracing in Coding Problems: Methodology

-We construct our LLM prompt for the next response prediction by including both 1) the textual statement of the next problem and 2) student mastery levels on the KCs associated with the problem, as \texttt{question: {$p_t$}. <KCs with student mastery levels>}, as shown in Figure~\ref{fig:model}.
+\textbf{Knowledge-Guided Response Prediction} We construct our LLM prompt for the next response prediction by including both 1) the textual statement of the next problem and 2) student mastery levels on the KCs associated with the problem, as \texttt{question: {$p_t$}. <KCs with student mastery levels>}, as shown in Figure~\ref{fig:model}.

 To predict the binary-valued correctness of the next student response, we average the hidden states of the last layer of Llama 3 that correspond to only the input (knowledge-guided prompt) to obtain a representation $r$, transformed for correctness prediction using a linear transformation matrix $W_p$ and a sigmoid function, given by $\hat{a}_{t+1} = \sigma(W_p \cdot r)$.
 We minimize the binary cross-entropy (BCE) loss, which for one response is given by: